hbc/NGS_Data_Analysis_Course/sessionIII/lessons/04_DEG_deseq2.md

 ![topgene](../img/topgen_plot.png)

 This would be great to validate a few genes, but for more of a global there are other plots we can draw.
 A commonly used one is a volcano plot; in which you have the log transformed adjusted p-values plotted on the y-axis and log2 fold change values on the x-axis.
 There is no built-in function for the volcano plot in DESeq2, but we can easily draw it using `ggplot2`.
-First, we will need to create a `data.frame` object from the results, which is currently stored in a DESeq2 specific object:
+First, we will need to create a `data.frame` object from the results, which is currently stored in a `DESeqResults`  object:

 	df <- data.frame(res_tableOE)